leemiyinghao/anime-sub-translate/README.md

 python anime-sub-translate 繁體中文 subtitles/episode1.srt
 ```

+This will:
+1. **Metadata Task**: Try to grab anime metadata like story intro, title and character names in different language.
+These information will be stored at `subtitles/.translated/`
+2. **Pre-translate/Context note**: Make LLM to scan large chunks of subtitles (`episode1.srt`) to extract improtant information (context note) like the name of location, skill, school, activity, and determined a translation for them.
+This will help the later translation being consistently.
+Also stored at `subtitles/.translated/`.
-This will translate the `episode1.srt` subtitle file to Chinese (Traditional) and save the translated subtitle file as `episode1.繁體中文.srt`.
+3. **Translate**: Actual translate the subtitle `episode1.srt` into Chinese (Traditional) and save the translated subtitle file as `episode1.繁體中文.srt`.

+More usage information, check `python anime-sub-translate -h`

 ## Configuration